benlind/ben-lind-rockets/README.md

 The `gulp build` command will compile all of the assets in `/app` and write the compiled files to `/dist`.

 ## Running
-To run the app, there are two options: use `gulp serve:dist` to start up a small PHP server, or use an app like XAMPP or MAMP.
+To run the app, there are two options: use `gulp serve` to start up a small PHP server, or use an app like XAMPP or MAMP.

 ### Option 1: Gulp
 To use this option, you will likely have to edit `gulpfile.babel.js`.
 In that file, change the following lines to point to a PHP binary and php.ini file on your system: